 “I want to eat some of those HOG MAWS!
 I want to eat some of those PIG FEET!”
 This final iconic movie scene that I’ll cite comes from Ice Cube’s classic comedy, Friday.
 In this early scene in the movie, Craig (Ice Cube) is in the refrigerator foraging for food.
 Mr. Jones played by the late John Witherspoon, finds Craig and mischievously chastises his son for eating up all the food and for losing his job.

-Hail The Hogs And Hog Heaven
+Hail The Hogs and Hog Heaven

 This may all sound absurd to you as the reader, but pork has also been celebrated in the sports world.
 During the former Washington Redskins championship run under Head Coach Joe Gibbs, their offensive line was nicknamed “The Hogs”.
 They were large and imposing and ‘hogged’ the line of scrimmage to the benefit of their many great running backs.
 While many people lamented the Native American symbolism, many passionate Redskins fans also wore pig snouts in the stands to show their support for their beloved franchise.